KatherineMossDeveloper/The-Georgia-Project/README.md

 4. Play time.
    - Follow instructions in GAinference.py to do inference on some images in the project's \inference folder.
-   - Use your weights file or [download the weights file here](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.0.0/GAweights.h5) to the /inference folder.
+   - Use your weights file or [download the weights file here](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.0.0/GAweights.h5) to the \inference folder.
    - Run GAinference.py to label images.

 For more detail, read the Georgia Project's documentation.